MEEP-projects/HGT_pipeline/README.md

 Files filtered in this step are given the suffix *filtered3.bed*

-***Step 2.5:*** Some of the regions identified as putative HGT inserts may actually be artefacts of BLAST alignment between independently arising, highly repetitive regions of the bacterial and cockroach genomes.
-To remove these, the sequences of the putative inserts are extracted from the cockroach genomes by running **script**, where the inserts are identified using the bed files produced in Step 2.4.
+***Step 2.5:*** Some of the regions identified as putative HGT inserts may actually be artefacts of BLAST alignment between independently arisen, highly repetitive regions of the bacterial and cockroach genomes.
+To remove these, the sequences of the putative inserts are extracted from the cockroach genomes, identified using the bed files produced in Step 2.4.

 Low-entropy regions are then found (and masked) using the sdust algorithm in the minimap package.
-These are replaced with Ns using **script**.
-Any individual "HGT" contigs with a contiguous string of Ns >= 50% of their length are removed with **script**.
+These are replaced with Ns using replace_with_Ns.sh.
+Any "HGT" contigs with a contiguous string of Ns >= 50% of the total length are removed with N_content_contiguous.sh.

 Files filtered in this step are given the suffix *filtered4.bed*